Author

 Before we go, we’d like to once again, thank all hovergamers for their superb entries.
 Look out for the HoverGames Challenge 2 coming soon!

-Tags: Aerospace, Industrial, Technologies
+Tags: Avionics, Industrial, Technologies

 Marketing Communications Specialist